MGA in insurance

 What insurance-related tools does MGA use?

-In an ideal world, an MGA will use end-to-end underwriting software so they can manage their entire business.
+In an ideal world, an MGA will use end-to-end MGA insurance software so they can manage their entire business.
 When referring to end-to-end consists of quoting, using a rating engine, policy administration, reporting, accounting and claims management.
 Additionally, there are enrichment tools which assist in automating the underwriting process.

 Suggested content